 - Extracting leaves that make it into the pond, especially in the autumn when it’s excessive

 Suppose you want to know how to build a simple garden pond.
-I wrote an article showing step by step guide on building a garden pond.
+I wrote an article showing a step-by-step guide to building a garden pond.
 You can read it here.